mmamaev/timeboard/doc/source/data_model.rst

 Timeboard contains at least one ("default") schedule and may contain many.
 Each schedule employs its specific selector.
 The default selector for the default schedule returns ``bool(label)``.

-The same workshift may have different duty statuses under different schedules.
+The duty of a workshift may vary depending on the schedule.

 For example, let the timeline consist of calendar days where weekdays from Monday through Friday are labeled with 2, Saturdays are labeled with 1, and Sundays and holidays are labeled with 0.
 The schedule of regular business days is obtained by applying selector ``label>1``, and under this schedule, Saturdays are off duty.
 However, if children attend schools on Saturdays, the school schedule can be obtained from the same timeline with selector `label>0`.
 Under the latter schedule, Saturdays are on duty.